mtaha1996/Go-WebServer/README.md

-# Go-WebServer
+# GoLang
-A simple web-server with go net/http library
+there is some simple codes to make us getting closer to iur new friend Go!